 In January 1999, the Board of Directors approved the adoption of Extreme's 1999 Employee Stock Purchase Plan (the "1999 Purchase Plan"), subject to stockholder approval.
 A total of 1,000,000 shares of common stock has been reserved for issuance under the 1999 Purchase Plan.
 The 1999 Purchase Plan permits eligible employees to acquire shares of Extreme's common stock through periodic payroll deductions of up to 15% of total compensation.
 No more than 625 shares may be purchased on any purchase date per employee.
 Each offering period will have a maximum duration of 12 months.
 The price at which the common stock may be purchased is 85% of the lesser of the fair market value of Extreme's common stock on the first day of the applicable offering period or on the last day of the respective purchase period.
-The initial offering period will end on April 30, 2000.
+The initial offering period will commence on the effectiveness of the initial public offering and will end on April 30, 2000.